 Question 28.
-Does the company publish a clear target for ending the use of tethering for dairy cows, or provide evidence this has already been achieved?
-Rationale Targets are the point where policy commitments are translated into substantive action, and where resources and responsibilities are alloc for the delivery of the targets. ated Scoring No stated position.
+Does the company publish a clear target for ending the use of tether dairy cows, or provide evidence this has already been achieved? ing for Rationale Targets are the point where policy commitments are translated into substantive action, and where resources and responsibilities are allocated for the delivery of the targets. cated Scoring No stated position.
 0

-The company publishes a partial time-bound target, or evidence of 2.5 achievement, and the scope (in terms of geography or products) is clearly defined.
-The company publishes a universal time-bound target, or evidence of achievement, across all relevant own-brand and other brand products and geographies.
-5 (Max Score 5) Explanatory Notes This question is only assessed for those companies that produce, usell dairy or dairy-based products. use or • This question is looking for a clear target for ending the use of teth for dairy cows within a reasonable timeframe, or evidence that the already been achieved. - Simply stating compliance with legislation is not treated as a prox having a clear position on the avoidance of tethering.
-The reason (a) legislation, even in the EU, does not cover all close confineme practices, (b) a commitment to compliance with legislation does provide guarantees on performance in countries where such legi absent.
-Companies that state that they comply with legislation be not have a formal policy on tethering are, therefore, awarded ze points. ns are ent not islation is ut do • Similarly, simply stating compliance with a farm assurance standard prohibits tethering is not treated as a proxy for having a clearly star position, unless the commitment to avoidance is made explicit (e compliance with the standard is presented as a way of delivering commitment to the avoidance of tethering). ated .g. • To qualify for partial points on product scope, policies need to ap significant proportion of a company's supply chain, such as a sub business division (e.g. a restaurant brand or manufacturing divisio own-brand products (in the case of retailers and wholesalers).
-Po which apply to limited product ranges are not awarded points. n) or
+The company publishes a partial time-bound target, or evidence of achievement, and the scope (in terms of geography or products) is clearly defined.
+5 The company publishes a universal time-bound target, or evidence of achievement, across all relevant own-brand and other brand products and geographies.
+10 (Max Score 10) Explanatory Notes This question is only assessed for those companies that produce, us sell dairy or dairy-based products. se or This question is looking for a clear target for ending the use of tethe for dairy cows within a reasonable timeframe, or evidence that this already been achieved.
+Simply stating compliance with legislation is not treated as a proxy having a clear position on the avoidance of tethering.
+The reasons (a) legislation, even in the EU, does not cover all close confinemer practices, (b) a commitment to compliance with legislation does a provide guarantees on performance in countries where such legislation but not have a formal policy on tethering are, therefore, awarded zero points. s are nt not lation is t do Similarly, simply stating compliance with a farm assurance standar prohibits tethering is not treated as a proxy for having a clearly sta position, unless the commitment to avoidance is made explicit (e.g. compliance with the standard is presented as a way of delivering commitment to the avoidance of tethering). ıted g.
+To qualify for partial points on product scope, policies need to appreciate significant proportion of a company's supply chain, such as a substitution business division (e.g. a restaurant brand or manufacturing division own-brand products (in the case of retailers and wholesalers).
+Policy which apply to limited product ranges are not awarded points. stantial n) or